alazaroc/blog-web-code/_posts/2022-03-20-how-to-add-ci-cd-to-my-cdk-project.md

 > Now, if you make any changes in your repository, **the pipeline will be automatically executed** and your infrastructure will be updated executing the `cdk deploy` command of the CDK Toolkit inside of the CodeBuild service.
 {: .prompt-note }

-If you want, you can check the logs in **CloudWatch** service to verify that the execution of the `cdk deploy` command went as we expected:
+If you want, you can check the logs in the **CloudWatch** service to verify that the execution of the `cdk deploy` command went as we expected:

 ![codepipeline27](console/codepipeline-27.png){:class="border"}